-If you need the MOST FDIC protection available for your business deposits, don’t hesitate to contact a member of our team.
-Our team is our secret sauce, and we’ll get your business on the road to efficient cash management with the MOST protection and the MOST competitive return available.
+If you need access to extended FDIC / NCUA protection for your business deposits, don’t hesitate to contact a member of our team.
+Our team is our secret sauce, and we’ll get your business on the road to efficient cash management with access to extended protection and nationally competitive returns.

 If you’re looking for more valuable insights on banking, interest rates, and effectively managing your business cash, be sure to check out our Insights page and follow us on LinkedIn, Twitter and Facebook.